felliott/isp-deploy/README.md

 ### 5. Login to experimenter and set up ISP experiment

 Go to `http://localhost:4212/` or the configured experimenter url in a browser.
 Login as the designated superuser via the OSF auth provider.
 Select the `isp` namespace.
 Create a new experiment named "ISP".
-Edit the schema and replace the default with:
+Click "Build Experiment" to edit the schema and replace the default with:

 ```
 {